 Take care of yourself to take care of everyone.

-Tara partners with W Hotels on FIT with Tara Stiles — a global program bringing Strala Yoga classes and healthy recipes to W properties around the globe.
-She is a collaborator with Reebok, working closely with the design team on their Reebok Yoga lifestyle range, and has authored several best-selling books including Slim Calm Sexy Yoga, Yoga Cures, and the most recent, Make Your Own Rules Diet, all translated and published in several languages.
-She has been profiled by The New York Times, Times of India, The Times (UK), and featured in most major national and international magazines.
-Tara is a sought after speaker primarily on topics of business building and health & wellness.
-She has lectured to sold out audiences and internal conferences around the world including Fortune’s Most Powerful Women’s Conference, Epsilon, Happinez, and Hay House events.
+Tara partners with W Hotels on FIT with Tara Stiles — a global program bringing Strala Yoga classes and healthy recipes to W properties around the world.
+She collaborated with Reebok, working closely with the design team on their Reebok Yoga lifestyle range, and has authored several best-selling books including Slim Calm Sexy Yoga, Yoga Cures, Make Your Own Rules Diet, Make Your Own Rules Cookbook, Strala Yoga, and Guiding Strala, all translated and published in several languages.

-Tara supports The Alliance for a Healthier Generation, President Clinton’s initiative to combat childhood obesity, bringing Strala classes to 30,000+ schools around the United States.
+Tara also supports The Alliance for a Healthier Generation, an American Heart Association and Clinton Foundation initiative to combat childhood obesity, bringing Strala classes to 30,000+ schools around the United States and Canada.

 Mike Taylor the co-founder of Strala, and our resident healer.
 He studied mind-body medicine at Harvard, and complementary medicine at Oxford.
 Mike has practiced Eastern movement and healing, including tai chi and qi gong, for more than 30 years.